GT-610/AviQtl-Plus/README.md

 **Long-term:**
 - Full-featured video editor suitable as an AviUtl replacement
 - Potential rebranding (name and logo) to reflect the independent direction of the project
-- Continue monitoring the new AviQtl's progress and explore cross-pollination opportunities between projects
+- Continue monitoring the new NeoUtl's progress and explore cross-pollination opportunities between projects

 The project is entirely driven by personal motivation — there are no deadlines or commercial pressures.
 Progress will be steady but paced.
 </details>